Mufumi/Udacity-Operationalizing-Machine-Learning/README.md

 Set up Auto ML experiment

-Once authentication is complete, the user can proceed to create the Auto ML run with the relevant dataset and
+Once authentication is complete, the user can proceed to create the Auto ML run with the relevant dataset and initiate an Auto ML experiment.
+For this excercise we used the Bankmarketing dataset.
+This dataset contains customer data that is going to be used to find the best strategies to improve for the next marketing campaign.
+The aim is to deploy a model that will predict the effectiveness of the current marketing campaign.
+This experiment was conducted on a Standard_DS12_V2 compute cluster.

 Deploy best model

+For the deployment of the best performing model, the Azure Container Instance was utilized with authentication enabled.
+This authentication is critical as a control measure in the ML Ops framework.

 Enable logging

 swagger
 consume endpoints
 Create, publish and consume pipeline